-- 1. On the menu bar, click View | Navigation. - 2.
-Click API projects in the navigation. - 3.
+- 1. In the menu bar, click View > Navigation. - 2.
+In the navigation, click (API projects). - 3.
 In the tree structure, double-click the API project to be edited. - 4.
-In the definition tree view, click the Authentication node. - 5.
-Click View | Node editor on the menu bar. - 6.
+In the Definition tree view, click the node (Authentication). - 5.
+Click View > Node editor on the menu bar. - 6.
 In the node editor view, perform the following actions: - a.
 In the Authentication type selection list, select Allow all manual modules. - b.
 Enter a unique ID for the node in the Control ID field. - c.
 (Optional) In the Authentication properties field, enter the authentication properties. - d.
 (Optional) Enable the Product option and select the product from the list. - 7.
-Click Save on the menu bar.
+On the menu bar, click : (Save).